 Similar to American and British cinema, German films date back to the late 1800s, and as the country changed (from the fall of the German Empire, Adolf Hitler’s takeover, World War II, and rebuilding), so did the films.

 German cinema really became exceptional with German Expressionism in the 1920s, which produced incredible films such as Nosferatu (1922), The Cabinet of Doctor Caligari (1920), and Metropolis (1927).
-This was followed by an era of Nazi propaganda in 1930s to 1940s.
+This was followed by an era of Nazi propaganda in 1930s and 1940s.
 These disturbing but interesting films include The Eternal Jew (1940)—which was anti-semitic propaganda—and Wunschkonzert (1940).

 After World War II, East and West Germany split when it came to cinema.
 East Germany was…strange, as it lay in the Soviet occupation zone.
 West Germany, on the other hand, was reconstructing itself, but it took a while for people to be really interested in movies.